 Turn your divorce into an opportunity for personal growth.
 Wallowing in fear and anger will keep you stuck in shame and blame.
 This personal crisis is an opportunity to reboot your hard drive.
 What patterns and behaviors do you need to change in yourself?
 What are your values?
 If you don’t know, figure them out.
 Having all the “stuff” they want won’t keep you happy; living in accordance to your values will.

 Sweep your own side of the street.
 Keeping a running tally of your ex’s wrongs is a colossal waste of time and energy.
 Marinating in resentment won’t change him or her.
 It will, however, make you miserable, bitter, and likely to lash out.
 The next time you find yourself obsessing about your former spouse’s shortcomings, shift your focus to your own behavior.
 What was your part in the demise of the marriage?
 What do you need to change in yourself?
-Taking accountability will help you make conscious choices during, and after, your divorce.
+Low-conflict co-parenting means taking accountability to help you make conscious choices during, and after, your divorce.

-Ready to pursue low conflict collaborative divorce as part of your conscious uncoupling?
+Ready to pursue low conflict co-parenting through collaborative divorce?
 We are here to help.
-For a free strategy session with one of our skilled family law attorneys, please call us at 888-888-0919, or click the button below.
+For a confidential strategy session with one of our skilled family law attorneys, please call us at 888-888-0919, or click the button below.